LaTeX (spelled as Lay-tek) is a document markup language used to make documents in various fields, including science, maths, statistics, physics, etc.

 Overleaf is a very popular online LaTeX editing tool.
 Overleaf is trusted by thousands of academia worldwide.

 It is studded with features that make your document creation tasks easy and quick.
 Overleaf offers hundreds of templates, including Lab Reports, Thesis, formal letters, and Resume/CV.

-Using their templates negates the necessity of starting from scratch as you go on to develop professionally formatted documents.
+Using their templates negates the necessity of starting from scratch as you develop professionally formatted documents.

 Overleaf allows you to collaborate with your team members on technical papers or academic documents.

-This real-time collaboration is much needed as it provides transparency to the editing work that is being put in by the authors involved in its creation.
+This real-time collaboration is much needed as it provides transparency to the editing work put in by the authors involved in its creation.

-Plus, you can share your final document on different social networks, and Git account through the custom generated a link.
+Plus, you can share your final document on different social networks and Git account through the custom-generated link.

-You can make the link ‘Read-only’ or ‘Read and Write’ depending on whom you share the document with.
-There is real-time preview feature as you go on to insert mathematical formulae in your document.
+Depending on whom you share the document with, you can make the link ‘Read-only’ or ‘Read and Write.’
+There is a real-time preview feature as you go on to insert mathematical formulae in your document.

 Plus, Overleaf is empowered with Error control and Notation support.